Deliver business value with next-gen web solutions for better outcomes.

 It does not have business logic, like calculating interest for a banking application or storing items in a shopping cart for an online catalog.
-It also does not contain any code for existing data to or retrieving data from a data source.
+It also does not contain any code for existing data or retrieving data from a data source.
 Business logic is managed by the Model layer.
 The view layer is more focused on the interface.

 Business Layer:- It is also known as Business Logic or Domain Logic or Application Layer.
 The function of the business layer is to accept user requests from the browser, process them, and determine the routes through which the data will be accessed.
 The workflows by which the data and requests travel through the back end lay encoded in a business layer.

 Data Access Layer:- This layer is built to keep the code you use to pull data from your data store like database, flat files, or web services separate from business logic and presentation code.
 So even if you have to change data stores, you don’t end up rewriting the whole thing.

 There are many ORM frameworks that are blending the DAL with other layers which makes development easy during web application development services.